KCAU-Tech/bookface/README.md

   ```sh
   git fetch
   ```
-- Create a feature branch out of dev branch.
+- Create a feature branch out of the `dev` branch.
   ```sh
   git checkout -b feature-branch-name dev
   ```
 - Make changes to the code.

-- Add the changes to staging area.
+- Add the changes to the staging area.
   ```sh
   git add .
   ```